-Improving project reports in Jira has two basic ingredients: Profields, which offers a data platform to store, organize and visualize project information in Jira; and eazyBI, a powerful business intelligence engine.
-Both, available on the Atlassian Marketplace and are integrated out-of-thebox.
+Jira project reportshas two basic ingredients: Projectrak (formerly Profields), which offers a data platform to store, organize and visualize project information in Jira; and eazyBI, a powerful business intelligence engine.
+Both, integrated natively and available at the Atlassian Marketplace.

 Follow these tips to start using them, and reap the benefits of simple, automated project intelligence and Jira data visualization: